The current child British citizenship fee charged by the government has been ruled unlawful by the UK Court of Appeal.

 How we can help

 If you’re concerned about being unable to register your child as a citizen due to the fee, contact our client care team today on 0333 305 9375 for immediate help and assistance.
+Contact our London, Manchester, or Birmingham immigration lawyers, or use the office finder to find your nearest branch.

 We are extremely proficient in all areas of immigration law, from British Citizenship by Marriage advice and guidance to Spouse Visa application support, and would be delighted to assist with your query.